 When you place your hand around the large glass bulb on the bottom of the Hand Boiler, you'll see the colorful liquid begin to shoot up the twisting, turning tube.
-Once at the top of the beautiful apparatus, the colored liquid will begin to bubble‚ just as if it were boiling!
+Once at the top, the colored liquid will begin to bubble‚ just as if it were boiling!

 This is a classic science toy that was once referred to as a "love meter" to determine if someone was hot or not.
 Go figure!
 Today, it's a beautiful piece of scientific apparatus that is sure to be a favorite on your desk or shelf.
-Requires adult supervision!
+Recommended for ages 13 and up.

 Individual Hand Boilers

 - Assorted colors (blue, green, purple, or red)